 However, when one goes back to history, one sees that those who were ruthless and not shy of completing a hostile exercise to its logical end were more successful.
 Whether it is right or wrong.. good or bad, the truth is that the in war and infighting half-way never works.
 Either you go the full way or don’t start at all.

-If you look at the Islamic conquests, the European invaders, including the British and the US in WW-II against Japan, one would see that the reason why they changed the history was because they ruthlessly put the opposition down.
-They would either kill every body en-mass or they would take them as slaves.
-All these examples (except to some extent, the US action in WW-II) are examples of aggression and not self defence.
+If you look at the Islamic conquests, the European invaders, including the British and the US in WW-II against Japan, one would see that the reason why they changed the history was that they ruthlessly put the opposition down.
+They would either kill everybody en-mass or they would take them as slaves.
+All these examples (except to some extent, the US action in WW-II) are examples of aggression and not self-defence.
 Whether the proponents put a cloak of religious expansion and spreading the “love” of their Prophet or Leader, cannot hide the aggressive intent.

-Sri Lanka has been suffering for decades now from the Tamil terrorism.
+Sri Lanka has been suffering for decades now from Tamil terrorism.
 The Tamil “tigers” were like mad warriors on hire for money as terrorism had seeped deep into their blood.
-ISI could hire LTTE operatives for a few thousand dollars to do suicide bombings or terror attacks anywhere in the sub continent.
+ISI could hire LTTE operatives for a few thousand dollars to do suicide bombings or terror attacks anywhere in the subcontinent.
 Sheikh Hasina’s assassination attempt by LTTE financed by ISI was a prime example of that.
-There was NO way to clearly separate a “Normal and peace loving” Sri lankan Tamil from a “terrorist Sri Lankan Tamil”.
+There was NO way to clearly separate a “Normal and peace-loving” Sri Lankan Tamil from a “terrorist Sri Lankan Tamil”.